 –NOTE: In a flashback from Detective Comics #834.
 An injured Joker contacts magician Ivar Loxias, befriends him, and then murders him in order to steal his identity.

 High profile attorney Kate Spencer (who secretly moonlights as the superhero Manhunter when not in court) defends Wonder Woman from a grand jury indictment for Max Lord’s death.
 The public trial is wilder than OJ and MJ put together and when “Blue Beetle” supposedly returns from the dead, things only get weirder.
 Manhunter teams-up with Batman and together they discover that “Beetle” is actually the shapeshifting super-villain Everyman.

-–NOTE: Wonder Woman is acquitted of all charges relating to Max Lord’s death (as seen in Manhunter Vol. 3 #30).
+–NOTE: In Manhunter Vol. 3 #30.
+Wonder Woman is acquitted of all charges relating to Max Lord’s death.

 –REFERENCE: In Superman and Batman versus Aliens and Predator #1.
 Batman, while on patrols or cases, begins recording “field journals” using an in-suit logging technology, which basically records all tangible information and the Batman’s own thoughts into accessible text files linked to the Batcave computer system.
 It is unclear if Batman uses this new technology on all (or only some) future cases or patrols.